pronazmul/pronazmul/README.md

 ## Welcome to my Profile 😀

-<p>I'm a self-taught passionate Web Application Developer specializing in MERN Stack Web Development.
-JavaScript is my native programming language.
-I use HTML, CSS, and Tailwind to design a perfectly responsive website template and give it life using React.
-JS.
-I can develop scalable REST APIs using Node.JS, Express.JS, and MongoDB and connect them with front-end single-page applications.
-Use Redux for State management & RTK Query for Caching and Revalidation.</p>
+<p>I'm a self-taught Web Application Developer specializing in MERN Stack development.
+My journey in web development begins with React.js, and I develop static templates to dynamic web applications.</p>

+<p>Beyond the front end, I excel in the backend, developing scalable REST APIs using Node.JS, Express.JS, and MongoDB and connecting them with front-end single-page applications.
+I also have experience with state management using Redux and utilize RTK Query for caching and revalidation.</p>

+<p>I've expanded my expertise to include DevOps practices, mastering Docker for containerization, Jenkins for CICD pipelines, and Linux server administration.
+I'm adept at AWS, managing EC2 instances, and leveraging S3 buckets for scalable storage.</p>

+<p>My commitment to delivering top-notch web applications and embracing modern DevOps practices sets me apart as a versatile and skilled developer.</p>

 ### Love to Code with 😎
 [![JavaScript Badge](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&labelColor=black&logo=javascript&logoColor=F7DF1E)](#)